Criminology: Strain

 Strain theory, also known as Mertonian Anomie, advanced by American sociologist Robert Merton, suggests that mainstream culture, especially in the United States, is saturated with dreams of opportunity, freedom, and prosperity—as Merton put it, the American Dream.
 Most people buy into this dream, and it becomes a powerful cultural and psychological motivator.
 Merton also used the term anomie, but it meant something slightly different for him than it did for Durkheim.
 Merton saw the term as meaning a dichotomy between what society expected of its citizens and what those citizens could actually achieve.
-Therefore, if the social structure of opportunities is unequal and prevents the majority from realizing the dream, some of those dejected will turn to illegitimate means (crime) in order to realize it.
+Therefore, if the social structure of opportunities is unequal and prevents the majority from realizing the dream, some of those dejected will turn to illegitimate means (crime) to realize it.
 Others will retreat or drop out into deviant subcultures (such as gang members, or what he calls "hobos").
 Robert Agnew developed this theory further to include types of strain which were not derived from financial constraints.
 This is known as general strain theory.

 Subcultural

 Following the Chicago school and strain theory, and also drawing on Edwin Sutherland's idea of differential association, sub-cultural theorists focused on small cultural groups fragmenting away from the mainstream to form their own values and meanings about life.

 Albert K. Cohen tied anomie theory with Sigmund Freud's reaction formation idea, suggesting that delinquency among lower-class youths is a reaction against the social norms of the middle class.
 Some youth, especially from poorer areas where opportunities are scarce, might adopt social norms specific to those places that may include "toughness" and disrespect for authority.
 Criminal acts may result when youths conform to norms of the deviant subculture.

-Richard Cloward and Lloyd Ohlin suggested that delinquency can result from a differential opportunity for lower class youth.
+Richard Cloward and Lloyd Ohlin suggested that delinquency can result from a differential opportunity for lower-class youth.
 Such youths may be tempted to take up criminal activities, choosing an illegitimate path that provides them more lucrative economic benefits than conventional, over legal options such as minimum wage-paying jobs available to them.

-Delinquency tends to occur among the lower-working-class males who have a lack of resources available to them and live in impoverished areas, as mentioned extensively by Albert Cohen (Cohen, 1965).
+Delinquency tends to occur among lower-working-class males who lack resources and live in impoverished areas, as extensively noted by Albert Cohen (Cohen, 1965).
 Bias has been known to occur among law enforcement agencies, where officers tend to place a bias on minority groups, without knowing for sure if they had committed a crime or not.

 British sub-cultural theorists focused more heavily on the issue of class, where some criminal activities were seen as "imaginary solutions" to the problem of belonging to a subordinate class.
-A further study by the Chicago school looked at gangs and the influence of the interaction of gang leaders under the observation of adults.
+A further study by the Chicago school examined gangs and the influence of interactions among gang leaders, observed by adults.

 Sociologists such as Raymond D. Gastil have explored the impact of a Southern culture of honor on violent crime rates.